hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 Spy Menu alternative for Ta5k
 Just drag the disguise_menu into resource/ui

+Wild West Theme (for Nate)
+Just drag the folders inside "Wild West Theme" & put them into the main folder directory

 Galaxy backgrounds
 ***Drag the folders out of Galaxy Backgrounds!!***
 Credits to Ellie (@address.astro on insta)